ICTU/netbox_slm/README.md

 Visit http://127.0.0.1:8001 in the browser to see the auto reloading version of the netbox UI.
 Port 8000 is taken by the docker ran variant.

+## Get in touch

+Point of contact for this repository is [Mart Visser](https://github.com/MartVisser), who can be reached by [opening a new issue in this repository's issue tracker](https://github.com/ICTU/netbox_slm/issues/new).